lyaciocarlia/UnsplashApp/README.md

 1. **Browsing Photos**: Explore an extensive collection of high-quality, royalty-free photos from Unsplash.
 Scroll through the curated feed and discover stunning visuals from talented photographers worldwide.

-2. **Photo Details**: Tap on a photo to view its details, including the photographer's name, photo resolution, number of likes, and user comments.
+2. **Photo Details**: Tap on a photo to view its details, including the photographer's name, city and date.

 3. **Saving to Core Data**: If you come across a photo that you wish to save for later, simply add it to your favorites.
 The app uses Core Data to store and manage your liked photos.